Myrtle Beach Cable Landing Station

 These changes are also driving the creation of new, innovative Cable Landing Stations (CLS).
 The hyperscale-friendly CLS must support much higher levels of equipment, conform to modern data center standards of reliability and security, and provide strategic site selection that matches the hyperscale network footprint.

-In partnership with global hyperscale partners, DC BLOX is redefining the hyperscale Cable Landing Station with its new facility in Myrtle Beach, South Carolina which is set to open in the second quarter of 2023.
-The CLS will be located in the International Technology & Aerospace Park (ITAP).
+In partnership with global hyperscale partners, DC BLOX is redefining the hyperscale Cable Landing Station with its new facility in Myrtle Beach, South Carolina.
+The CLS is located in the International Technology & Aerospace Park (ITAP).

 DC BLOX Approach